 The production of hairpins for electric motors demands dynamic machine solutions that ensure optimized throughput and are nevertheless flexible enough to cope with changing variants.
 Only in this way will it be possible to manufacture the volumes required in the future at market-compatible prices.
 At the same time, it is is not only top quality that is essential; space-saving dimensions also contribute to resource-friendly production.

 Thanks to its 30 years of experience, Bihler can offer new prospects for the industrialization of production processes as part of an automated end-to-end solution for the manufacture of hairpins.
-To do this, the BIMERIC production system brings together all the process steps in standardized form.
-These extend from the highly dynamic, slip-free infeed of the wire, through the NC-controlled, dimensionally accurate mechanical removal of the isolating lacquer, the simultaneous chamfering of the pin ends, the 2D preliminary bending and 3D die-bending and on through to the possible final measurement of the component geometry and inline adjustment.
+To do this, the BM-HP 3000 production system brings together all the process steps in standardized form.
+These extend from the highly dynamic, slip-free infeed of flat wire directly from the coil, through the NC-controlled, dimensionally accurate mechanical removal of the isolating lacquer, the simultaneous chamfering of the pin ends, the 2D preliminary bending and 3D die-bending, and on through to the transport and mono-component storage.
+As option, it is possible to include a final measurement of the component geometry and an inline adjustment.
 The end-to-end manufacturing solution on a single production system saves additional equipment and the space this would require.
-To produce hairpins, the BIMERIC can take up round or flat wire directly from the coil.

 Three times the throughput of sequential systems